richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 The javascript for the audio recorder ended being pretty messy due to all the adjustments and debugging that I needed to make to get things working.

 Out of laziness or perhaps increasing dependence, I also relied heavily on Claude to write the code here.
-I just continuously asked it to make adjustments and brainstorm potential issues.
+I just continuously asked it to make adjustments and brainstorm potential solutions to issues.

 This is where the Gemini Multimodal Live API being very new did not help since Claude did not have this data ingested.
 Nor did it have any examples.

-In the end, I was able to figure out 16000hz sampling rate requirement by looking at the example code, wondering why it chose that explicitly.
-It was also oddly different than 24000hz for output.
+In the end, I was able to figure out the 16000hz sampling rate requirement by looking at the example code.
+I wondered why it chose that explicitly.
+It was also oddly different than the 24000hz for output.
 From there, though, I was able to ask Claude for ways to get the input audio to the right sampling rate.
-This took a lot of trial an error since Claude did take me down some directions that led to dead ends.
+This took a lot of trial and error since Claude did take me down some directions that led to dead ends.

 The audio recorder javascript also uses the deprecated `createScriptProcessor` approach.
 It should use the audio worklet approach.
-But after so many issues, I didn't bother asking Claude to get a working version using audio worklet approach.
+But after so many issues, I didn't bother asking Claude to get a working version using the audio worklet approach.

 ```javascript
 import {